httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 However, this document is designed to be backwards-compatible with RFC 8941; a parser that implements the requirements here can also parse valid Structured Fields whose definitions reference RFC 8941.

-In particular, the extensions available for use in a field are limited to the types allowed by that field's definition, which cannot exceed those defined by the Structured Fields specification it references.
+Also note that this limitation also applies to future extensions to a field; for example, a field that is defined with reference to RFC 8941 cannot use the Date type, because some recipients might still be using an RFC 8941 parser to process it.

 # Structured Data Types {#types}